Here’s how I’ve been starting my mornings recently – with this ultimate gut health smoothie.

 ULTIMATE GUT HEALTH SMOOTHIE RECIPE

-- ½ teaspoon working up to 1 tablespoon Prebiotic Powder
+- ½ teaspoon working up to 1 teaspoon Prebiotic Powder – start slowly and work up

 - 1 sachet Bimuno